-"Economic development and DEI are connected at the hip.
+"Economic development and diversity, equity and inclusion are connected at the hip.
 It's imperative that we enable every dynamic in a community.
-Nobody can be left out if we're going to reach an economy's full potential." — Tom Morgan, Executive Vice President of Zions Bank and EDCUtah board chair
+Nobody can be left out if we're going to reach an economy's full potential." — Tom Morgan, executive vice president of Zions Bank and EDCUtah board member

 An EDCUtah DEI Profile: Utah Division of Human Resource Management

 We spoke with the Utah Division of Human Resource Management about the state's role in advancing equity, diversity, inclusion, and access (EDIA) within Utah.

 WISE Words: Six Questions for Salt Lake County Economic Development

 October 27, 2022

 Salt Lake County Council approved $10 million of ARPA funding for the Workforce Inclusion & Successful Employment (WISE) program.
 We caught up with Jevon Gibb, Salt Lake County economic development director, and Meredith Muller, Salt Lake County workforce development manager, to learn more about this new initiative.

 Welcoming and Belonging: Southeastern Utah Association of Local Governments (SEUALG)

 The Center for Economic Opportunity & Belonging is interviewing members of the Welcoming and Belonging Community Cohort to talk about their progress, highlight success stories, and share best practices.
 We spoke to Julie Rosier, SEUALG community services program manager, about the welcoming efforts in southeastern Utah.

 Comcast and EDCUtah won a Telly Award!